internetarchive/dweb-mirror/README.md

 * cd <directory where you want to put dweb-mirror> #  Wherever you want to put dweb-mirror, its not fussy, I tend to use ~/git and you might see that assumption in some examples.
 * `git clone "https://github.com/internetarchive/dweb-mirror"`
 * `cd dweb-mirror`
-* `npm install` # Expect this to take a while and generate error messages.
+* `yarn install` # Expect this to take a while and generate error messages.
-   * On MacOS Mojave you'll need to sudo mkdir ~/.npm; sudo chown <YOUR USER NAME> ~/.npm If you see an issue with EACCESS on ~/.npm you'll need to create that directory possible via sudo If npm finishes with a recommendation to update then follow them
-* `npm install` # Second time will help understand if error messages are significant
+* `yarn install` # Second time will help understand if error messages are significant
 * `cd ..`

-(Note: `npm install` will run the script install.sh which can be safely run multiple times.)
+(Note: `yarn install` will run the script install.sh which can be safely run multiple times.)

-It will add links to Javascript webpack-ed bundles into the dist directory, from the git cloned repos such as dweb-archive etc if you chose to install them above, otherwise to those automatically brought in by `npm install`
+It will add links to Javascript webpack-ed bundles into the dist directory, from the git cloned repos such as dweb-archive etc if you chose to install them above, otherwise to those automatically brought in by `yarn install`

 ### 4. Edit configuration